Karthikprasadm/Mnmnts-website/README_SECURITY.md

 This portfolio website is **READ-ONLY**.
 Only the website owner can make changes.
 All content is served from static JSON files.

-**Note**: API and WebSocket features have been temporarily removed and will be re-implemented in the future.
+**Note**: Portfolio API features have been removed.
+The website loads data directly from JSON files.
+WebSocket functionality has been removed.

 ## ✅ What's Secured

-### 1. Service Worker
+### 1. Service Worker (optional)
 - ✅ **Background sync secured** - Only allows authorized endpoints (ImageKit signature)
 - ✅ **Unauthorized endpoints blocked** - Automatically removed from queue